-We compiled these five tips to start composting to help people create their own composting projects.
-From small gardens to big gardens – everyone can compost!
+We compiled these five tips on how to start composting to help people create their own composting projects.
+From small gardens to big gardens, everyone can compost!
 Learn what our readers have found works for them, including how to use a common weed to create an awesome nutritional tea for your garden.
-If you need basic information on how to begin a compost bin check out this article on beginning to compost.
+If you need basic information on how to begin a compost bin, check out this article on beginning to compost.

 You can buy compost bins for $50 or more, but I get the same results for free.
 Get six pallets (your local lumberyard is likely to give you pallets just to get rid of them), then lay one down for the foundation, wire four together for the sides, and set one aside for the lid.
-To help aerate the bin, I prop a 4 foot length of pvc drain tile in the center.
-I keep three bins: one accepting materials, one working, and one yielding compost.
+To help aerate the bin, I prop a 4-foot length of PVC drain tile in the center.
+I keep three bins: one for accepting materials, one for working, and one for yielding compost.

 Miniature container compost decomposes without heating up, but otherwise it follows the same principles as regular composting, without the need to use a pitchfork to turn the pile.
 I start with an absorbent base of leaves and shredded newspaper, mix in the trimmings and kitchen scraps as I have them, and keep the miniature pile damp.
 Every few weeks, I put on rubber gloves and turn the compost by tossing it as I would toss a salad.
 Within a season, I have a small batch of compost to add to my porch garden.

 Aurelia C. Scott

 I keep an old blender under the sink to fill with vegetable scraps, eggshells, and tea bags.
 The rubber seal on the lid prevents odors.
 When the container is full, I add water, blend, and then pour it into my compost tumbler.
 This “compost smoothie” adds needed moisture to the compost pile during the summer, and processing the material speeds the composting cycle.